 The BAU includes some non-forest habitats of special value for nature conservation.
 These include peatland/fen, heath, exposed rock, grassland/marsh, freshwater/swamp and coastal habitats.
+The bogs of West Mayo are renowned for their wilderness, flora and fauna.

 A number of rare bird species are present at sites within the BAU.
 These include the Merlin, Peregrine Falcon, Hen Harrier, Golden Plover, Red Grouse, Red-throated diver, the Chough, the Ring Ouzel and the Golden Eagle.
 The Golden Eagle Restoration Project has been going on for approximately 8 years.
 They were introduced into Glenveigh National Park.
-The BAU is involved in a red grouse restoration project with the South Leitrim Regional Game Council.

 The following rare species of plants are present in the BAU.
 The Globe Flower, Irish Lady's Tresses, Yellow Birds nest, Round leaved Wintergreen, Less Tway Blade, Narrow buckler-fern, Lemon-scented fern and the broad leaved helleborine.
 Amongst invertebrates are the white-clawed crayfish and the Fresh Water Pearl Mussel in Co.
-Donegal.
+Donegal and Co.
+Mayo.